RashidCodes/A-P-I/tutorial.md

     })
 })

-or by usuing async/await syntax
+or by using async/await syntax

 router.get('/', async (req, res) => {
     try{